limpid-kzonix/flight-pulse/README.md

 # FlightPulse

+> [!CAUTION]
+> ❗❗❗ FlightPulse is in its early stages and is currently under construction ❗❗❗

 Welcome to FlightPulse, a personalized set of scripts designed to automate the configuration of FPV drones using CLI commands in Betaflight Configurator.
-This repository serves as an inspiration, providing detailed descriptions of my drones, components reviews, and configuration commands to streamline and enhance your setup process.
+This repository provides detailed descriptions of my drones, component reviews, and configuration commands to streamline and enhance setup process.

 ## Features